kanaria69/Mainecoco/README.md

-## Every machine in the coin factory broke down all of a sudden without explanation.
-It just doesn’t make any cents.
+## Dermatologists are always in a hurry.
+They spend all day making rash decisions.